ecotner/solitons/README.md

 So I don't feel any need to use a language other than python for now.

 ## Conventions
 In most places, I will be using natural units (unless specifically noted otherwise).
-That means that:
+This means that:
 * $c = \hbar = k_B = \varepsilon_0 = \mu_0 = 1$
 * energy, mass, temperature, all are measured in units of energy (eV, MeV, GeV, ...)
 * length, time, etc. are measured in units of inverse energy (1/eV, ...)